francoisvdm/MyROKS/index.md

 Remove channel security - Under queue manager _communication_ change _CHLAUTH records_ to _Disabled_.

 ### Related comments

+** To find MQ service name for a client deployed in the same cluster oc get svc -n <namespace>
+  answer should be something like qm1-non-production2-ibm-mq

 **To remove security from a channel:**

 Go to _View Configuration_->_Security Tab_->_Channel authentication_